braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/report_metrics.md

 Email
 {% endapitags %}

-{% multi_lang_include metrics.md metric='Soft Bounce' %} A soft bounce might occur because the recipient's inbox is full, the server was down, or the message was too large for the recipient's inbox.
-If an email receives a soft bounce, we will usually retry within 72 hours, but the number of retry attempts varies from receiver to receiver.
+{% multi_lang_include metrics.md metric='Soft Bounce' %} If an email receives a soft bounce, we will usually retry within 72 hours, but the number of retry attempts varies from receiver to receiver.

 {% endapi %}